-You want to create a space that a prospective applicant wants to move into (table and chairs neatly arranged, no clutter, clean surfaces) whilst also making sure that the photo does not look like you were evicted from each room moments before (TV/computers on, plates left on table, toys left on floor).
+You want to create a space that a prospective applicant wants to move into (table and chairs neatly arranged, no clutter, clean surfaces) whilst also making sure that the photo does not look like you were evicted from each room moments before (TV/computers on, plates left on the table, toys left on the floor).
+If you want our estate agents in Birmingham to take care of this aspect, all you have to do is contact us.

 The first photograph for your listing will be the most striking and marketable.
 Often this is will be the exterior of your house on a bright, sunny day with the sun catching the front of your property.
 Whilst the weather cannot be controlled, there are other ways you can bring the best out of this most important shot: